MaximilianLombardo/PySCES/docs/Current_Status_and_Next_Steps.md

 - Validate results against expected biological patterns
 - Identify bottlenecks and optimization opportunities

+A comprehensive [Benchmarking Plan](Benchmarking_Plan.md) has been developed to guide this process, including:
+- Detailed benchmark metrics and methodologies
+- Dataset selection criteria
+- Analysis and visualization approaches
+- Timeline and resource requirements

 ### 2. Implement Appropriate Pre-processing

 We need to modify the pipeline to include appropriate pre-processing steps: